jvfd3/TabletopCards/Files/Eruma/readme.md

 #### Henchman Cards

-Henchman cards are cards summoned from your Extra Deck and they’re discussed in the "How to Summon a Henchman" section.
+Henchman cards are cards summoned from your Extra Deck and they're discussed in the "How to Summon a Henchman" section.

 ### Game Layout